 The Company was incorporated in Nevada on May 19, 2014.
 On June 18, 2018, the Company reincorporated from the State of Nevada to the State of Delaware.
-The Company's headquarters and research facility are located in Hayward, California.
+The Company's headquarters and manufacturing and research facility are located in Hayward, California.

 The Company's activities are subject to significant risks and uncertainties, including the need for additional capital.
-The Company has not yet commenced revenue-generating operations, does not have cash flows from operations, and will need to raise additional capital to finance its operations.
-There can be no assurances that the Company will be able to obtain additional financing on acceptable terms and in the amounts necessary to fully fund its operating requirements.
+The Company has not yet commenced any revenue-generating operations, does not have any cash flows from operations, and will need to raise additional capital to finance its operations.
+However, there can be no assurances that the Company will be able to obtain additional financing on acceptable terms and in the amounts necessary to fully fund its operating requirements.